Action 52 (NES)

-French Baker has an unused, near-complete title screen using the Cheetahmen II font.
+An unused, near-complete title screen using the Cheetahmen II font.
 It can be seen in the PPU as French Baker is loading.

 Does the game crash due to a side-effect of the hacking done to play the unused version?

-The latter appears to be an early version of the same game.
-It's noticeably glitchier as it crashes whenever a projectile goes offscreen or you pause the game.
-It also contains different sound effects and an extra song on level 1 that is unused elsewhere.
-The hidden title screen graphics aren't used though.
+The latter appears to be an earlier version of the game.
+It's noticeably glitchier, as it frequently crashes whenever a projectile goes offscreen or you pause the game.
+It also contains different sound effects and a different song on the odd-numbered levels that is not used anywhere else.